pantheon-systems/documentation/source/partials/autopilot/custom-scheduling.md

 reviewed: "2023-03-17"
 ---

-If you are on the Platinum or Diamond plan, you have access to Custom Scheduling.
+If you are on the Platinum or Diamond package, you have access to Custom Scheduling.
 This functionality allows you to schedule Autopilot to run on a more specific cadence.
 For example, on a particular day of the week, or day of the month.

 To update your settings, navigate to your site's **Configuration** tab, scroll down to the **Destination & Frequency** section, and select **Custom** under the **Update Frequency** section.